-Fig. 77: Form for editting profile with example submission settings.
+Fig. 102: Form for editting profile.

 If we want to Change Password, we need to switch to Password from the left menu titled User settings.

 Change Password

 The password be can changed after navigating using Password from the Edit Profile.
 Here we can simply enter new password (it must be strong enough), repeat it again and press Save button.